ContextLab/davos/README.md

 In both cases, the imported versions will fit the constraints specified in their [onion comments](#the-onion-comment), and the next time `numpy` or `pandas` is smuggled with the same constraints, valid local installations will be found.

-You can also ensure the state of a packages matches a specific VCS branch, revision, ref, or release.
+You can also force the state of a packages to match a specific VCS branch, revision, ref, or release.
 For example:
 ```python
 smuggle hypertools as hyp    # pip: git+https://github.com/ContextLab/hypertools.git@36c12fd
 ```